Athena-OS/athena-nix/README.md

 A simpler method to check what are the installed GTK themes or Icon themes from a package is to check the folder `~/.nix-profile/share`.

+## User Management

+`initialPassword` (and its hashed variants) do only set the password when the user is created the first time.
+This means it do not exist in the `/etc/passwd`.

+`password` and its hashed variants on the other hand side, act the same way as `initialPassword` **if users are mutable**, while it will properly set the password on activation time when users are **not mutable**.

+It means that, if you need to change password in a declarative manner by configuration file, you need to use `users.users.${username}.password` (or `users.users.${username}.hashedPassword`) and `users.mutableUsers = false`.

 ## Clean system

 If you massively use building and install a lot of software and you want to check your disk space, consider that Nix is responsible to store data only in `/nix/store`.